The-Marcy-Lab-School-Assignments/unit-3-code-analysis-practice-AGENTno6/README.md

 forEach(['a', 'b', 'c'], console.log);
 ```
 The `forEach` function is initialized to accept two values, `arr` and `action`.
-In the second line of code, a for loop is used in order to iterate through the `arr` value.
-The loop will begin looping at index 0, will loop while the index value is less than the length of the `arr` and will increment as the loop executes.
-For each iteration, the action will be executed onto the value represented by the index of `arr`.
+In the second line of code, a `for...loop` is used in order to iterate through the `arr` value.
+The loop will begin looping at index 0, will loop while the index value is less than the length of `arr` and will increment as the loop executes.
+For each iteration, the `action` will be executed onto the value represented by the index of `arr`.
 In the last line of code, `forEach` is invoked and an array is passed as the first argument and `console.log` is passed as the value for the argument `action`.